Satisfied Smiles since 1984

 Are You a Candidate for Dental Implants?

-Dr. Proto completed the two year continuing education implant curriculum at New York University College of Dentistry in June of 2011 and is now on staff as a Clinical Instructor.
+Dr. Proto completed the two-year continuing education implant curriculum at New York University College of Dentistry in June 2011 and is now on staff as a Clinical Instructor.
 He possesses the skill and technical expertise necessary to place and restore conventional and mini dental implants.

 One of the advantages of having your treatment performed here at ProtoDental is that it eliminates the need to be referred elsewhere.
 From diagnosis to implant placement, the patient enjoys the comfort and security of the same office setting.
 We are able to perform cone beam CT scans right in our office.